-Revenue from air navigation services account for 99.5% of the Company's turnover (in 2017: 98.8%).
-In the Hungarian en-route and terminal navigation segments - operated in the framework of the performance scheme - foreign exchange risk is borne by the service providers, thus, borne by the Company.
+Revenue from air navigation services account for 99.5% of the Company's turnover.
+In the Hungarian enroute and terminal navigation segments - operated in the framework of the performance scheme - foreign exchange risk is borne by the service providers, thus, borne by the Company.
 Fees for air navigation services are set in Hungarian Forint, but are billed and collected in Euro.
-The conversion rate used is the average of the daily closing Reuters-rates for the month prior to the billing period ('t-1').
-To mitigate the risk of movements in exchange rates between the date of determining the unit charges (average rate of 't-1') and the date on which the funds are remitted ('t+2') to HungaroControl, foreign currency forward contracts are concluded.
+The conversion rate used is the average of the daily closing Reuters-rates for the month prior to the billing period ('n-1').
+To mitigate the risk of movements in exchange rates between the date of determining the unit charges (average rate of 'n-1') and the date on which the funds are remitted ('n+2') to HungaroControl, foreign currency forward contracts are concluded.
 The Company hedges its expected cash flow from sales revenue of the Hungarian en-route and terminal segments based on hedging limits set in its foreign currency risk hedging policy.

 In respect of air navigation services provided in Kosovo airspace the charges are set in Serbian dinar.
-These revenue streams are not hedged but as these represent a relatively small portion of revenue (2018: 2.7%, 2017: 3.7%) do not represent a significant foreign exchange exposure.
+These revenue streams are not hedged but as these represent a relatively small portion of revenue (2019: 3.2%, 2018: 2.7%) do not represent a significant foreign exchange exposure.
 Furthermore, in the Kosovo segments, due to the full cost recovery mechanism the risk arising on changes of foreign exchange rates can be transferred onto the airlines, since exchange differences are included in the respective cost bases.